cybeq/VuelCalendar/README.md

     {
         /* The function returns the event that was clicked, along with the time and date of start and end, as well as the data:any that belong to this event.*/
     },
+    onEventDropped:(event:VuelCalendarDrop)=>
+    {
+        /* property draggableEvents must be set to true in VuelCalendarOptions */ /* The function returns the drop object(VuelCalendarEvent&VuelCalendarDay&MousEvent) that was being dragged, along with the time and date on timeline.*/
+    },
 });
 ```